 An unregistered trademark is a mark that has not been registered at the U.S. Patent and Trademark Office (or at any of the state trademark offices).
 Owners of unregistered trademarks nevertheless have legal rights within the geographic areas in which they operate.
 These are sometimes referred to as "common law" trademarks, as they are protected by state-based laws concerning unfair competition.

 An unregistered mark can sometimes stop a subsequent federal user in the same geographic area.
-Or alternatively, a bigger company moving into an area may not be able to prevent a smaller competitor (whose use preceded the big company) from using a similar name.
-(Hence, Norman McDonald was able to continue to use his name on his hamburger stand in Philpot Kentucky though he had to remove his copycat arches.)
+Or alternatively, a larger company moving into an area may not be able to prevent a smaller competitor (whose use preceded the big company) from using a similar name.
+(Hence, Norman McDonald was able to continue to use his name on his hamburger stand in Philpot, Kentucky, although he had to remove his copycat arches.)

-Laws about unregistered marks are derived from a way-old English business principle: if someone attracts customers (goodwill) it is unfair for someone else to falsely pass off products or services with a similar trademark, thereby confusing consumers.
-Sometimes these state or federal laws are referred to as unfair competition laws, or unfair business practices.
+Fortunately, even though the first store does not have a registered trademark, state law would likely still offer some degree of protection.
+Sometimes these state laws are referred to as unfair competition laws, or unfair business practices.
 Famous unregistered trademarks can be protected under federal dilution laws.
-(Note, some functioning regional trademarks may not qualify for registration because they are not used in commerce regulated by the federal government -- typically, interstate commerce.)
+(Note, some functioning regional trademarks may not qualify for registration because they are not used in commerce regulated by the federal government, typically, interstate commerce.)

 Registration gives the owner a presumption of ownership, provides constructive notice to other companies in the U.S., and offers the hope of incontestability (after a few years).
 Registration may also increase your payment in case of a willful infringement.